 The bursary scheme is open to residents of Northern Ireland, the Republic of Ireland and Great Britain.
 Applicants must be 18 and over.
 The Society is unable to contribute towards travel costs.

-APPLICATIONS FOR THE 2018 BURSARY SCHEME ARE NOW CLOSED.
+APPLICATIONS FOR THE 2019 BURSARY SCHEME ARE OPEN.

 Community Bursary Scheme